IT21754470/portfolio-2/README.md

 ![Capture](https://github.com/SarangaSiriwardhana9/Saranga-Siriwardhana/assets/99233703/8b6787cb-86d6-4145-98c3-0c58c7307e87)

-# SarangaSiriwardhana9--Personal-Portfolio-Website-in-React
+# Sathmini Subasinghe--Personal-Portfolio-Website-in-React

-#Saranga Siriwardhana || Personal Portfolio
+#Sathmini Subasinghe|| Personal Portfolio
 "My portfolio website has been professionally designed to offer an engaging and visually compelling user experience.
 Built using the latest technologies such as ReactJS, Tailwind CSS, Framer-Motion, React-Slick, and React-Scroll, the website showcases my skills and achievements through dynamic transitions, intuitive navigation, and engaging animations.
 By leveraging these technologies, my portfolio website stands